oktadev/okta-blog/_source/_posts/2022-08-30-introducing-the-new-okta-mobile-sdks.md

 ## Why replace our current SDKs?

 First, I'd like to explain why we chose to replace our current mobile SDKs.
-We didn't make this decision lightly, several reasons made it the best choice:
+We didn't make this decision lightly, but several reasons made it the best choice:

 * Okta OIDC for iOS and Android is built upon an aging code base, which was difficult to maintain, and didn't follow modern mobile best practices.
 * The OIDC libraries are focused on web-based authentication, which introduces overhead when native sign-in is used.